ioBroker/ioBroker.docs/docs/de/adapterref/iobroker.iqontrol/README.md

 * (sbormann) Short after another coming reconnect-events (<5s) are ignored now.

 ### 0.0.21
-* (sbormann) Added Pull2Refresh on mobile devices - reloads whole page when pulling down on homepage, otherwise only the acual view is reloaded.
+* (sbormann) Added Pull2Refresh on mobile devices - reloads whole page when pulling down on homepage, otherwise only the actual view is reloaded.
-* (sbormann) Improved reloading on reconnect (hoepefully to get it finally good working on iOS 12.2).
+* (sbormann) Improved reloading on reconnect (hopefully to get it finally good working on iOS 12.2).

 ### 0.0.20
 * (sbormann) New trial to get it working in iOS 12.2.